-I’m not convinced.
+Not particularly convincing.
 Both Sumerian Cuneiform and Egyptian hieroglyphs evolved from pictographs into more abstract signs.
-Both civilisations remained polytheistic throughout those transitions.
+Both civilizations remained polytheistic throughout those transitions.
 Therefore, Monotheism and the prohibition on graven images cannot, I think, be responsible for the evolution of the proto-Sinaitic pictographic alphabet into proto-Hebraic and proto-Phoenician (or proto-Canaanite).
 Perhaps, in fact, the reverse is true: that the use of abstract letters may have induced the idea of an abstract God who forbade graven images — but permitted their representation as abstract signs.

 The Purple People